 Want to channel your inner warrior or unleash that latent royal heritage?
 Kumamoto Castle museum has the funnest costume experience and a bunch of great interactive displays that are sure to bring a smile to your face.

 Take a break from the rugby to visit a drug store or a beauty retailer in Japan.
 You’ll find a treasure trove of beauty products you didn’t even know you needed.
 Racks and racks of face masks, and contraptions to help massage and reposition your face.
-It’s endless fun and you might just find something useful!
+It’s endless fun and, while you’ll find a lot that could be considered a little left of centre, you might also find something useful!

-You’ll notice a lot of hyaluronic acid masks; these are helpful for skin that needs a hydration boost – perfect for travelling.
+You’ll notice a lot of hyaluronic acid masks; these are helpful for skin that needs a hydration boost – ideal for travelling.